top of page

 Promoting a culture of dialog

-For Dr Anna-Katharina Wittenstein, a member of the Board of Trustees and representative of the Wittenstein Foundation at the student event, it was an easy decision to sponsor the 30 two-day tickets: “The VDMA and the Wittenstein Foundation are united by a common goal: to make it immediately clear to young people at the threshold of professional life that the great challenges of our time – for example, questions such as energy efficiency, environmental protection, sustainable management and the shortage of skilled workers – cannot be overcome in the ivory towers of individual scientific disciplines or social groups.
+For Dr Anna-Katharina Wittenstein, a member of the Board of Trustees and representative of the Wittenstein Foundation at the student event, it was an easy decision to sponsor the 30 two-day tickets for the second time: “The VDMA and the Wittenstein Foundation are united by a common goal: to make it immediately clear to young people at the threshold of professional life that the great challenges of our time – for example, questions such as energy efficiency, environmental protection, sustainable management and the shortage of skilled workers – cannot be overcome in the ivory towers of individual scientific disciplines or social groups.
 On the contrary, what is needed here is a debate transcending national borders as well as constructive arguing and wrestling in the search for the most promising approaches for shaping our shared future.”
 Above all, the aim is that experiencing how business and politics use the Engineering Summit as an exchange platform will show the next generation of engineers the importance of changes of perspective, networking and a culture of dialog in today’s transformation society.

 bottom of page